AWS-Hero-Image-2000x900

 Restoring Balance Through Words: Poetry as a Pathway to Closing the Stress Cycle

 Most of us carry far more stress than our bodies were designed to hold, and our tendency to stay “on” long after the moment of challenge has passed leaves our bodies flooded with lingering stress hormones.
-Drawing on Skye Nicholson's background in science education and poetry, along with positive findings from a year's worth of data from her Managing the Stress Cycle program, this session blends evidence-informed stress science with engaging expressive writing practices.
+Drawing on her background in science education and poetry, along with positive findings from a year's worth of data from her Managing the Stress Cycle program, Skye Nicholson blends evidence-informed stress science with engaging expressive writing practices.
 Participants will take part in two simple, interactive, poetry-based micropractices, supported by decades of research on expressive writing and its impact on mental health, emotional processing, and physiological regulation.
 The session demonstrates how practical tools to close the stress cycle can be integrated into meetings, check-ins, or trainings to strengthen resilience, promote work-life balance, and build connection, leaving attendees with clear implementation ideas for fostering healthier work environments.

 Attendees will be able to: